 The provider has over 1,300 servers in more than 60 countries across the globe, offering users a good amount of choice in where they want to connect.
 The service unblocks Netflix in the U.S. and U.K., although it is a bit hit-or-miss.
 BBC iPlayer is also accessible using the provider.

-Apps are available for Android, iOS, Windows, Mac and other platforms.
+Apps are available for Windows, macOS, Linux, Android, iOS, Amazon Fire, and Chrome OS devices (bit nor browser extensions).
 The provider also offers excellent router compatibility.
-You can make up to 10 simultaneous connections to the provider’s VPN servers.
+You can connect an unlimited number of devices to the provider’s VPN servers at one time.

 - Owns and operates its entire server network